RuralAnemone/resume/content.md

 ## Volunteer
 ### Emmanuel Christian Center - Spring Lake Park, MN
 #### September 2017 to Present
 Playing piano/keys.
 Using Ableton Live and Nord Stage models.
+Currently playing at the Lakeville location once every month or so.
-Tech:
+Tech: Lighting using Vista 2 & 3 with various setups.
+Programmed fixtures and cuelists for kids', youth, and adult services.
+Mixed audio for kids' service using Allen & Heath, Yamaha, and RØDECaster boards.
 Coaching

 ---